Features Discover the Faculty of Informatics

 The First Faculty of Informatics at a Japanese National University

-Preparing Future Leaders for an Information Society through the Fusion of Humanities and Engineering
+Preparing Future Leaders for the Information Society through the Integration of Humanities and Engineering

-We provide students with the opportunity to delve into data science and information management, enabling them to strategically construct information systems for the modern era.
+Gain data science and information management skills for strategically constructing information systems for the modern era.

-With us, students will explore information society design through research and analysis of information media like social networking sites (SNS) and online social communities.
+Explore socio-information design through research and analysis of information-based media such as social media and social communities.

 Diversified Entrance Examinations